The most common question we are asked is: Is it safe to visit Palestine?

 Will I be safe from COVID?

 The good news is that the Palestinian Authority has been widely praised for their handling of the COVID19 pandemic.
+But as of now (Spring, 2021) it is not possible to visit as a tourist, it is open for essential travel only.
 There have been few cases compared to many other countries.
 However, it is an occupied country, and has a health system to match.
 Make sure you have a good travel and health insurance policy before travelling – and double-check it covers the occupied Palestinian territories.
 You can get more detailed health advice from the UK Government site.

 Is Palestine popular with visitors?